qubitwoody/documentation/rocky8/app/openvpn/README.md

 ### 3.1  The protocol must be specified explicitly

     ;proto tcp

+    ; use on the server the line
     proto tcp-server

+    ; and on the client the line
     proto tcp-client

 ### 3.2  Do not use the explicit-exit-notify option